isaacnmm/pestpolicy-hugo2XX/content/posts/best-dog-brush-for-short-hair-shedding/index.md

 Next up is Boar Bristle Brush thats great for thin and fine dog hair giving you an excellent shine.
 - The Boar Bristle Brush is an excellent selection as it smoothens the hair while still distributing the scalp's oils.
-- Boar Bristle Brush�will also be great as itll help separate the dogs hair into smaller sections.
+- Boar Bristle Brushwill also be great as itll help separate the dogs hair into smaller sections.
-Further, the hair coat will be left smooth and shining.�Its bristles are not too hard to scratch the dog's scalp.
+Further, the hair coat will be left smooth and shining.Its bristles are not too hard to scratch the dog's scalp.
 However, it'll easily massage the scalp while moving through the pet's hair while enhancing natural oils' release - I recommend getting dog beds